 Finally, rounded corners on semi trucks further help reduce drag and improve aerodynamic performance.
 Studies conducted by NASA during the ‘70s and ‘80s confirm this, with tests indicating that rounding corners reduced drag by 54%.
 This also helped to reduce fuel consumption by up to 25%.

-Advantages of More Aerodynamic Semi Trucks
+Advantages of More Aerodynamic in Semi Trucks

 More aerodynamic semi trucks are advantageous to anyone in the shipping industry, and their benefits can extend to their customers as well.
 The key benefits of streamlining semis include the following.